 Caution!
 Information provided here is critical to prevent damage to the product or injury to the user.

-Here it provides instructions that a user must follow in order to complete a task.

-Additional information or tips to help the user operate the product.
+Important: Here it provides instructions that a user must follow in order to complete d ld5K.
+Note: Additional information or tips to help the user operate the product.